 The Provost will review the recommendations and with the approval of the president, authorize recruitment for those positions that provide the best satisfaction of the needs of the University.

 The department head has direct responsibility for discovering prospective faculty members.
 Members of the faculty, administrators and students are encouraged to suggest possible prospects.
 The Provost must approve the invitation for a prospective faculty member to visit Drexel.
-Normally his/her approval will be obtained after s/he has reviewed the resume and other information about the visitor.
+Normally their approval will be obtained after they have reviewed the resume and other information about the visitor.

-A prospective faculty member visiting Drexel will be asked to present a review of his/her research activity or of some specific part of it in a colloquium or seminar to be attended by faculty members and students, both graduate and undergraduate, of the department concerned, and other interested faculty members.
-In addition, s/he will be interviewed by the department head and members of the departmental faculty and appropriate students and administrators.
-S/he will be interviewed by the President if the rank being considered for him/her is that of Professor.
+A prospective faculty member visiting Drexel will be asked to present a review of their research activity or of some specific part of it in a colloquium or seminar to be attended by faculty members and students, both graduate and undergraduate, of the department concerned, and other interested faculty members.
+In addition, they will be interviewed by the department head and members of the departmental faculty and appropriate students and administrators.
+They will be interviewed by the President if the rank being considered for them is that of Professor.
 During these preliminary interviews, the tenure policy is discussed but rank and salary are generally not discussed.

 After the President's approval, the Provost's Office will prepare and send an original and one copy of the contract and forward these to the prospective faculty member.
 The contract letter must include the following.